br4chu/docker-compose-maven-plugin/README.md

 # Requirements

+* Maven 3+

-This project is dependant on [Johann](https://github.com/br4chu/johann) library and therefore inherits its requirements:
+This project also depends on [Johann](https://github.com/br4chu/johann) library and inherits its requirements:

 * Docker Engine 1.12+ (because of health checks)
 * Docker Compose 1.14+ (because of `-f -` option)